MicahMonfrini/JS_understanding-the-weird-parts/README.md

 + **Execution Context**
   - *A wrapper to help manage the code that's running.*
-  - There a lots of lexical environments.
+  - There are lots of lexical environments.
 Which one should be running is managed by execution contexts.
 It can contain things beyond what has been written in your code.